GophTheGreat/admin-dashboard/README.md

 The Odin Project #7

 Mock dashboard for organizing tasks.
-HTML and CSS practice using display:grid
+HTML and CSS practice using "display:grid".